 Teachers and code club coordinators: use the Teachers Sign up link to create an account on the 123Tech site – it’s completely free and with no obligation.
 We’ll then keep in touch as the Challenge kicks off.

 Start whenever you want!
 Teachers / coordinators enter the names of their student teams on the 123Tech site using the account created above.

 Teachers and student teams have full access to the 123Tech resources and material to take part in the Challenge.

-It’s important to enter the names of your student teams on the site so they gain access to the materials and resources, can download a 123Tech CREST Certificate at the completion of the Challenge, and are eligible to enter the Regional and National Championship later.
+It’s important to enter the names of your student teams on the site so they gain access to the materials and resources, can download a 123Tech Certificate at the completion of the Challenge, and are eligible to enter the Regional and National Championship later.

 Note that student teams must be entered by their teacher (or code club coordinator) and cannot sign up to the Challenge directly.